 FUN FACT!
 When Andrea was a little girl she used to sleepwalk and wake up her parents breaking things.
 Not just crashing into things, but picking them up and throwing them.
 She doesn’t do that anymore…

-It's because of instructors like Sean that we can say that we have an "all-star" camp staff at Amethyst.
-Turriff is a certified coach, evaluator and learning facilitator who works for Humber College as the Men's Varsity Curling Coach.
-Sean has also coached a Manitoba women's team at the Canadian University Championships and the Nunavut junior men's team to their first win at the 2016 Canadian Juniors, and Ontario’s Scott McDonald Team to the 2019 Brier.
+It’s because of instructors like Sean that we can say that we have an “all-star” camp staff at Amethyst.
+Turriff is a certified coach, evaluator and learning facilitator who works for Humber College as the Men’s Varsity Curling Coach.
+Sean has also coached a Manitoba women’s team at the Canadian University Championships, the Nunavut junior men’s team to their first win at the 2016 Canadian Juniors, and Ontario’s Scott McDonald Team to the 2019 Brier.

 FUN FACT!
 Sean hates peanut butter.